Book Direct - Best Rate Guaranteed

 Exmoor National Park

-The Devonshire Coastline
+The North Devon Coastline

-North Devon is known for its dramatic cliffs, wild seas and sandy beaches, making it a haven for any water sports lovers!
+North Devon is known for its dramatic cliffs, wild seas and sandy beaches, making it a haven for any outdoors-y water sports lovers.
 With great surfing, boating and kayaking spots, as well as stunning beaches for those who prefer to relax and bask in the sun with a book.
 The South West Coast path is the perfect place for walking and finding some of the counties hidden treasures that you might not see if you were driving.

 The Lynton & Lynmouth Cliff Railway